Polo-Marie/Election_Analysis/README.md

 - Software: Python 3.9.2 , Visual Studio Code, 1.54.3

 ### Election-Audit Results
-The analysis of the election show that: (Include image links)
+The analysis of the election shows that:
 - There were "369,711" votes cast in the election.
 - The candidates were:
   - Candidate 1: Charles Casper Stockham